mjfrigaard/sharing-your-work/manuscript/chapter1.md

 More importantly, the amount of published scientific information is growing faster than we can keep track of it.
 The [1986 article by Don Swanson](https://www.jstor.org/stable/4307965?seq=1#page_scan_tab_contents) predicted this phenomenon.
 Swanson describes a scenario where a team of scientists discovers the presence of a black swan in a world where the accepted scientific consensus is that all swans are white,

 > *...a report of a family of black swans is presumed to be an acceptable and well-corroborated fact in the published literature, a fact that refutes a published hypothesis that all swans are white.
 But these two elements of information-the hypothesis and its refutation-may not both be known to any one person, at least not for some period of time, owing to the difficulties of identifying, locating, and gaining access to the relevant published information.
-Thus I have shown that it is possible for the refutation of a theory to stand, even if temporarily, as undiscovered public knowledge.*
+Thus I have shown that it is possible for the refutation of theory to stand, even if temporarily, as undiscovered public knowledge.*

-**Undiscovered public knowledge** --that's what we're trying to prevent.
+**Undiscovered public knowledge** -- that's what we're trying to prevent.
 We want your work to get discovered by the right people, in the right field, and in a way that advances your career.
 We see this as a "win-win" because your good work should be shared, and you should get rewarded for creating and sharing that work.

-### How the internet changed science
+### The internet changed science

 The internet has made information easily accessible to everyone, and most people are walking around with more computational power in their pockets than previous generations ever imagined possible.
 With a laptop and internet browser, we can get access to nearly all the accumulated knowledge of the human species (and an unreasonable number of cat pictures).
 Part of this reason this is all so amazing is the relatively short time it took to happen.

 Here is an example to demonstrate this rate of change: in a [2000 paper in Nature](https://www.nature.com/articles/21987) by Steve Lawrence and C. Lee Giles titled, "Accessibility of information on the web."
 The authors open with what was considered by many to be a jaw-dropping statistic at the time, "*[the internet] is 800 million pages, encompassing about six terabytes of text data on about 3 million servers.*."

 Sixteen years later, Google will claim to be indexing [130 trillion pages](https://searchengineland.com/googles-search-indexes-hits-130-trillion-pages-documents-263378) across the web.
-At the time of this writing, the Indexed Web has an estimated 5.64 billion pages ( [Monday, 10 June, 2019](https://www.worldwidewebsize.com/) ).
+At the time of this writing, the Indexed Web has an estimated 5.64 billion pages ( [Monday, 10 June 2019](https://www.worldwidewebsize.com/) ).

 ![](images/00-2018-google-worldwidewebsize.png)